 \section{Abstract}

-This work investigates continuous time stochastic differential games with a large number of players, whose costs and dynamics interact through the empirical distribution of both their states and their controls.
+This work investigates continuous time stochastic differential games with a large number of players whose costs and dynamics interact through the empirical distribution of both their states and their controls.
 The control processes are assumed to be open-loop.
 We give regularity conditions guaranteeing that if the finite-player game admits a Nash equilibrium, then both the sequence of equilibria and the corresponding state processes satisfy a Sanov-type large deviation principle.
-The results require existence of a Lipschitz continuous solution of the master equation of the corresponding mean field game and it carries over to cooperative (i.e. central planer) games.
-We study the linear-quadratic case of such games in details.
+The results require existence of a Lipschitz continuous solution of the master equation of the corresponding mean field game, and they carry over to cooperative (i.e. central planner) games.
+We study a linear-quadratic case of such games in details.